Location

 The garage

 Accessible directly from the entrance to the property, this recently constructed building includes interior and exterior lighting, as well as sockets suitable for DIY work.
 With a floor surface area of around 60 m², the ground floor comprises three areas, with three large up-and-over garage doors with solid panels on the east facade.
-To the south there is a DIY workshop, in the centre there is a storage area for machines and tools; to the north there is a parking space extended by a firewood storage area.
+To the south there is a DIY workshop, in the centre there is an area for machines and tools; to the north there is a parking space extended by a wood storage area.
 On the first floor, lit by tilt-and-turn roof windows, a workshop, separated from the rest of the building by a partition, is reserved for storage.
 This level is accessible from the inside to the south and north via retractable ladders.

 The grounds